lelandg/ClaudeAgents/code-map-updater.md

 - Include file sizes (line counts) for context
 - Update ALL line numbers when files change
 - Verify line numbers are accurate before finalizing

+**CRITICAL - Table of Contents Line Number Calculation**:
+- The TOC line numbers refer to lines WITHIN the CodeMap.md file itself
+- After generating all content, you MUST:
+  1. Write the complete document first
+  2. Count the actual line where each ## section heading appears
+  3. Go back and update the TOC with these actual line numbers
+  4. Never leave placeholder values like [ACTUAL_LINE] in the final document
+- Example: If "## Quick Navigation" appears on line 18 of the CodeMap.md, the TOC should show line 18, not an estimate

 ### 10. **Quality Assurance Checklist**
 Before finalizing updates: